pmonks/multigrep/README.md

 # multigrep

-A little Clojure library that provides regex-based file grepping and substitution.
+A little Clojure library that provides regex-based file grepping and/or text substitution.

 ## Installation